-D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity
+D. Assets and Deferred Outflows/Inflows of Resources

 1. Assets

 Due From/To Other Governments

 Amounts represent receivables and payables related to grants from federal, state, and local governments for program administration.

 2. Deferred Outflows/Inflows of Resources

 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expenditure/expense) until then.
 No deferred outflows of resources affect the governmental fund or governmental activities financial statements in the current year.